v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 # Challenge 0 - Welcome!

 ## Introduction
 Welcome to the Microsoft Cloud for Healthcare (MC4H) OpenHack!
 In this preliminary challenge, you will be checking your Azure environment and other components to make sure that you can deploy the tools used in this OpenHack.
-Please make certain that you have everything in place before proceeding to the next challenge.
+Please make certain that everything is in place before proceeding to the next challenge.

 ## Backgound
 This OpenHack will help users gain the skills necessary for deploying Azure API for FHIR, Microsoft Cloud for Healthcare (MC4H) on Dynamics 365, and supporting tools.
 After completing the MC4H OpenHack, you will be able to build the architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__.